How to Winter-Proof Your Roof

 Many homeowners wrongly assume that they can stop worrying or thinking about their roofing when winter rolls around.
 Most people associate roof leaks with rain, not with snow.
 There generally aren’t any major windstorms during winter to blow branches into the roof or to rip shingles off, gutters aren’t getting clogged, etc. As far as most people are concerned, winter is a great time to put their feet up, rest by the fire, and stop worrying about home maintenance and repairs.
 All your chores are covered in snow, right?

 If only that were true.
 Your roof is more at risk during a winter of hefty snow than it is during the summer.

 Snow melts and refreezes, causing ice dams, which in turn can cost tens of thousands of dollars in water damage.
-If you want to keep you and your family warm and dry during the winter season, you need to take some precautions.
+If you want to keep yourself and your family warm and dry during the winter season, you need to take some precautions.

 Buy a roof rake, and use it!